22. Universality

 - What is, in your opinion, most important mechanism leading to perceptions of universal patterns?

-The final examination follows this lecture on December 10.
-Please feel free to use the example tests below for preparation.
+The second examination follows this lecture on the week of December 16.
+It covers the materials from Lectures 11-22.
+Please be free to use the example tests below for preparation for it.
 Do not forget that the tests were ment for classes which covered more topics so not all the answers were covered in this class.
 The questions marked in yellow were not covered during the lectures.
 Feel free to ask about the test at the Q&A sessions before the test.

 Useful links and materials: